dbca-wa/wastd/docs/data_curators.rst

 =============
 Track count production data are currently captured by the Ningaloo Turtle Program's Access database.

-Turtle Track data in WAStD:
+Turtle Track Tally data in WAStD:

 * Create a `new (simple) Encounter <https://strandings.dpaw.wa.gov.au/admin/observations/encounter/add/>`_.
 * Add a TrackTallyObservation for tallied numbers of tracks, nests etc.